GeorgeCJH/DSToolkitNL2SQL/deploy_ai_search_indexes/README.md

 Retrieve and reuse SQL queries for similar questions
 - This caching mechanism improves performance and reduces costs by avoiding redundant SQL generation.

-# Azure AI Search Queries
-The system uses several types of queries to Azure AI Search:

 ## Vector Search Queries
 Vector search uses embeddings to find semantically similar content.
 This is implemented in the run_ai_search_query method of the AISearchConnector class: